mgxd/ohbm2024/slides.md

 Additionally, BIBSNet is a deep learning network for segmenting baby brains, built ontop of nnU-net.

 This greatly reduces processing time, while

 ---

 # Adaptations: Processing Steps

 ## Surface Reconstruction

-- FreeSurfer's recon-all has shown great performance for adults, and even children as young as 24mo+, but struggles in initial stages.
+* FreeSurfer's recon-all has shown great performance for adults, and even children as young as 24mo+, but struggles in early development.

+--

+* Infant FreeSurfer ([Zollei 2020](https://doi.org/10.1016/j.neuroimage.2020.116946)) provides a similar process, with modifications to handle weaker GM/WM contrast.

+???

+Good alternative if tissue contrast is reasonable, but is difficult to rely on only single T1w channel.

+--

+* M-CRIB-S ([Adamson 2020](https://doi.org/10.1038/s41598-020-61326-2)) leverages novel surface atlases, along with a T2w channel, along with dHCP surface reconstruction methods ([Makropoulos 2018](https://doi.org/10.1016/j.neuroimage.2018.01.054))

+???

+Surface pipeline leveraging the Melbourne Children’s Regional Infant Brain atlases

+voxel-based parcellations compatible with the Desikan-Killiany (DK) and the Desikan-Killiany-Tourville (DKT) cortical labelling schemes.

+--

+### All three options are availabe, and may out-perform each other at various developmental stages

 ---